TeamNCMC/histoquant/docs/main-getting-started.md

     ```
     conda create -c conda-forge -n cuisto-env python=3.12
     ```
-    2. Get a copy of the `cuisto` Source code .zip package, from the [Releases](https://github.com/TeamNCMC/cuisto/releases/latest) page.
-    3. We need to install it *inside* the `cuisto-env` environment we just created.
+    2. We need to install it *inside* the `cuisto-env` environment we just created.
 First, you need to *activate* the `cuisto-env` environment :
     ```bash
     conda activate cuisto-env
     ```